ginobilinie/codeBook/README.md

         that's because if, two sameMod[r], then (sameMod1-sameMod2)%K==0, so we can add 1, if a remainder r comes (assume we have previously x such remainder r), then we can use this new r to match the previous x remainders r, so we should add x to the final solution.</b>

+156. findLadders_trace.cpp: same as 153, but we have to output the trace.
+The idea is use a queue of vector, the vector contains the candidate vectors, if the candidate vector's end one matches the endWord, then we push back the candidate vector.

 # old
 for fun, forever